 - Get legal advice.
 Once the claim is settled, you may be prevented from asking anything further from the insurer.
 This will vary on a case by case basis and on the wording of the settlement.

-These additional benefits can be in addition to your sum insured.
-Therefore, before agreeing to any settlement of your claim, it is important that you check to see if you are entitled to more than your sum insured through the existence of additional benefits cover.
+Additional Benefits can be on top of your insured amount.
+Before agreeing to any settlement of your claim, check to see if you are also entitled to additional benefits cover.

 If you have been relocated to emergency “community” accommodation, it is also worth contacting your insurer to determine whether you are eligible for emergency “private” accommodation.
 If you live in a remote area, there may be no private accommodation available.
-Contact your insurer to determine what is likely to happen in such cases.
+Contact your insurer to find out what will happen.

 - Specifically stating a percentage (e.g. 10%) of the value of the policy for which your insurer will cover you for in relation to temporary/emergency accommodation;

 - Providing for a specific time period or a “reasonable time” within which you will be able to claim in relation to such emergency accommodation;

 - Providing that your insurer will pay for “reasonable costs”.